architect/arc.codes/src/views/docs/en/reference/cli/sandbox.md

   events path/to/template/events.py
 ```

 ### `@env`

 Architect Sandbox will load variables for Sandbox's current environment (`testing`, `staging`, or `production`) from a [local preferences file with `@env`](../configuration/local-preferences#%40env).
 If a project contains a `.env` file, Architect will load those variables _instead_.

 Variables from local preference files and `.env` will **not** be merged.
 Further details, including the variable load-strategy are [outlined below](#environment-variables).

 ## Environment variables

 Sandbox automatically loads environment variables for availability at runtime (`process.env.MY_VAR` in Node.js).
 Environment variables can be set in a few locations.
 It's important to understand how each source is prioritized when developing locally.

 ### Load strategy

 Sandbox will prioritize...

-1. a project's `.env` file (if it exists),
+1. A project's `.env` file (if it exists),
 2. then project-level Architect preferences,
 3. and finally global Architect preferences.

 Variables across these sources are **not** merged.

 Using a [local preferences file with `@env`](../configuration/local-preferences#%40env) offers the most flexibility since variables can be specified per environment: `testing`, `staging`, and `production`.

 ### Example scenario